Curbside Pickup, Local Delivery & Pickup at Brattleboro Farmers Market Now Available!

 Vermouth is fortified wine that has been infused with a secret blend of herbs and spices.
 Every vermouth uses different botanicals to make each vermouth a unique flavor experience.
 Sweet vermouth includes the addition of caramel, which both sweetens and colors the wine.

-We will occasionally be at the Brattleboro Area Farmers Market and the West River Farmers Market in person.
+Additionally, we will occasionally be at the Brattleboro Area Farmers Market and the West River Farmers Market in person.

 Vermouth is delicious on its own as an apéritif, or on the rocks with a splash of seltzer.
 Vermouth is also a classic ingredient in many cocktails, such as the manhattan, the martini, and the negroni.
 You can also use vermouth in cooking in the place of wine for sauces, braises, and stews.
 Check out our recipes page for ideas.